WHAT IS CONNECT THE CRESCENT?

 What happens next?

-All streets will be returned to previous configuration.
+All streets have been returned to their original configuration.
 The evaluation results will be shared publicly and the City of New Orleans will use those results to determine routes and facilities for permanent installation using existing bond funds dedicated for its Complete Streets program.

 Connect The Crescent - Steering Committee